 10 Top Best Rehab Centers In The U.S.

 Each program treats alcoholism and addiction as diseases.
 The criteria included staff quality, individualized programs, success rate, living facilities, reviews and overall integrity.

 - Programs are listed in alphabetical order by name.

 - Each program’s name is linked to their website.

-With over 14,000 drug alcohol treatment centers in the United States, how can you know for sure whether a program is really good?
+With over so many treatment centers in the United States, how does someone know whether a program is really any good?
 Each of the programs on our list was selected based on the overall quality of their program.
 Here is a list of the other criteria: